datocms/old-website/src/legal/gdpr.md

 title: GDPR Compliance
 ---

-DatoCMS takes great care when handling user's personally identifiable data.
+DatoCMS takes great care when handling users' personally identifiable data.

 Details of this are given in this document, in our [Terms of Service][datocms-terms-of-service]